sycamo/sycamore/README.md

 * As long as it is not illegitimate, the spamming engine won't stop because the marginal cost is virtually zero
 * They want to convey appealing messages to customers, but emails are just like technology in the Stone Age -- Killing Creativity

-## What's this project is about?
+## What's this project about?

 * I believe some messages are worth reading
-* I believe good messages will make people thrilled like receiving love letters in the mailbox
+* I believe good messages will make people thrilled like receiving love letters in the old mailbox
-* I believe EMAIL MARKETING is dead, but no one come up to bury it and erect a new way of effect digital direct marketing
+* So many people say EMAIL MARKETING is dead, but no one come up to bury it and erect a new way of effect digital direct marketing
 * This project is a baby step to make a new canvas, yet manifest with the old and ugly messages fist
 * Much more to do to overthrow the status quo